English Indian Jeera Rice (1 Cup)

 Pair with Protein

-Include a source of protein with your meal, such as grilled chicken, tofu, or lentils, to slow down the absorption of carbohydrates.
+Include a source of lean protein such as grilled chicken, tofu, or legumes with your meal to slow down the absorption of carbohydrates.

-Add vegetables like broccoli, spinach, or bell peppers to your meal.
-They contain fiber that helps moderate blood sugar levels.
+Incorporate non-starchy vegetables like broccoli, spinach, or bell peppers into your meal to increase fiber intake, which can help stabilize blood sugar levels.

 Stay Hydrated